The Best Valentine’s Gift: Mindful Relationship Skills

 Inside our homes, outside our homes.

-Our relationships exist in the midst of these storms --and can't be put on hold for them.
+Our relationships exist in the midst of these storms—and can’t be put on hold until life becomes easier.

 Relationships are a journey in and of themselves.